-The floating-point unit can issue events that correspond to standard floating-point exceptions and the status registers keep track of the events.
+The floating-point unit can issue events that correspond to standard floating-point exceptions and the status registers MC keep track of the events.
 There are eight exception bits per floating-point functional unit.
-The exceptions are (from bit 0 to 7): zero, infinity, tiny (underflow), huge (overflow), inexact, huge integer, and divide-by-zero.
-Of the eight exceptions, tiny, huge, invalid, and divide-by-zero can be converted into an event that can be broadcast to the AIE-ML array interface and then sent to the PS/PMC as an interrupt.
+The exceptions are (from bit 0 to 7): Zero, Infinity, Tiny (Underflow), Huge (Overflow), Inexact, Huge Int, and Divide by Zero.
+Of the eight exceptions, Tiny, Huge, Invalid, and Divide by Zero can be converted into an event that can be broadcast to the AI Engine array interface, and then sent to the PS/PMC as an interrupt.

-Denormalized numbers are not supported by the AIE-ML floating-point data path.
+Some features are not supported by the AI Engine floating-point data path.

 - Custom floating-point formats, for example 2-bit exponent, and 14-bit mantissa (E2:M14)